-Unfortunately, doctors often fail to recognise or diagnose adrenal fatigue.
+Unfortunately, doctors often fail to recognize or diagnose adrenal fatigue.
 They also have the tendency to treat the symptoms of fatigue, rather than the underlying cause.

 Adrenal fatigue is not something that you can cure overnight.
 However, you can start taking a few easy steps towards the road to recovery now.

-Caffeine is a major contributor to adrenal fatigue.
-Unfortunately, it’s also the first thing most people turn to when they start feeling tired.
+Caffeinated drinks are a major contributor to adrenal fatigue.
+Unfortunately, they’re also the first thing most people turn to when they start feeling tired.

-Weaning yourself off coffee may take a few weeks.
+Reducing your coffee consumption may take a few weeks.
 Start by cutting out your afternoon coffee, then gradually reduce the strength of your morning cup.